-Applicants should have a baccalaureate degree in electrical engineering from an ABET-accredited program.
-Applicants whose undergraduate studies were completed at institutions in countries other than the United States must have a baccalaureate degree in electrical engineering which is comparable to the United States bachelor's degree and are urged to take the Graduate Record Examination (verbal, quantitative, and analytical portions) to support their application.
-Applicants with degrees other than a baccalaureate degree in electrical engineering as described earlier will be required to complete the undergraduate major in electrical engineering before being admitted to the master's program.
+Applicants should normally have a baccalaureate degree in electrical engineering from an ABET-accredited program.
+Applicants whose undergraduate studies were completed at institutions in countries other than the United States must have a baccalaureate degree in electrical engineering comparable to the United States bachelor's degree and are urged to take the Graduate Record Examination (GRE) (verbal, quantitative, and analytical portions) to support their application.
+Applicants with degrees other than a baccalaureate degree in electrical engineering will be considered on an individual basis.
+Those with baccalaureate degrees in science and engineering, other than electrical engineering, may be admitted, subject to completion of appropriate undergraduate electrical engineering courses.

 In exceptional cases, the graduate admissions committee may consider applicants who meet all Graduate School admission standards but who do not meet certain specified program admission requirements.
 The committee may consider other evidence that indicates high promise of the applicant's success in the program.
-Such supportive evidence may include acceptable scores on the Graduate Record Examination (verbal, 70th percentile; quantitative, 90th percentile; and analytical, 75th percentile), professional experience, or satisfactory graduate level work at another institution.
+Such supportive evidence may include acceptable scores on the GRE (verbal, 70th percentile; quantitative, 90th percentile; and analytical, 75th percentile), professional experience, or satisfactory graduate-level work at another institution.